ruFFaa/AgentVault/README.md

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
-Dependency licenses have been reviewed for compatibility.
+Dependency licenses have been reviewed and are believed to be compatible with the project's license.

 ## Legal